vannguyennd/dam2p/README.md

 # DAM2P

 The source code samples for reproducing the experimental results mentioned in our paper "Cross Project Software Vulnerability Detection via Domain Adaptation and Max-Margin Principle".
+Refer to http://arxiv.org/abs/2209.10406 for details.

 ## Datasets
 We used the real-world datasets experimented in Nguyen et al. (2019, 2020).
 These contain the source code of vulnerable functions (vul-funcs) and non-vulnerable functions (non-vul-funcs) obtained from six real-world software project datasets, namely FFmpeg (#vul-funcs: 187 and #non-vul-funcs: 5427), LibTIFF (#vul-funcs: 81 and #non-vul-funcs: 695), LibPNG (#vul-funcs: 43 and #non-vul-funcs: 551), VLC (#vul-funcs: 25 and #non-vul-funcs: 5548), and Pidgin (#vul-funcs: 42 and #non-vul-funcs: 8268).
 These datasets cover multimedia and image application categories.